 I have learned a lot from conversations with other researchers and recently a patron at the Wilmette Family History Center told me how she found a birth name for her father who was adopted in 1927.
 The resource she used was new to me and I was intrigued.
 I thought others might benefit from her experience and so I asked her to write a guest post for my blog.
 She graciously agreed and you’ll find her contribution below.

-Update (15 Dec 2009): There are two Genlighten.com providers who can help find adoption information in Cook County:
+Update (2 Dec 2018): There is one Genlighten.com provider who can help find adoption information in Cook County:

 Illinois Adoption Lookup for Cook County, Chicago, 1934 - 1963 from julic